TyGuS/suslik/README.md

 `#. -c 2`).
 The second line gives a description of the test case.
 The lines between the two `###` separators contain the main item---the declarative specification of the desired program, with pre- and postconditions expressed in SSL.
+If multiple specifications are present, then the last one is the main one to synthesize a program for, and the rest are specifications for auxiliary functions that can be invoked in the main program.
 After the second `###` separator, some test cases also include a SuSLang implementation of the specification.
 This is the expected program that the actual synthesized result can be compared against to test the functionality of the synthesizer itself.
 It is thus optional and has no bearing on the actual synthesis/certification task.

 The table below summarizes the source code's structure in relation to key concepts from the paper.
 The right column displays files and folders